amsify42/paypal-masspayment/README.md

 #### For what to use in all the options available in this config file go to [Using the Mass Payments API](https://developer.paypal.com/docs/classic/mass-pay/integration-guide/MassPayUsingAPI/)

-### Add this line at the top of any class to use Test5
+### Add this line at the top of any class to use PaypalMassPayment

 ```php
 use       PaypalMassPayment;